 The student and the faculty advisor work together in arranging a program of study leading to completion of degree requirements.
-Both student and faculty advisor will have online access to the degree audit in MAP.
+Both student and faculty advisor will have online access to the degree audit, unofficial transcript, and other resources in MAP.
 This allows for close monitoring of the student's progress in meeting course and program requirements.
-It is always the student's responsibility to know and fulfill all degree requirements, both academic and administrative.
+It is always the student's responsibility to know and fulfill all degree requirements, both academic and administrative, and to seek guidance in matters related thereto.